Fursdon History, Family Crest & Coats of Arms

 Early Origins of the Fursdon family

-Devon at Fursdon, a historic house and farming estate.
+The surname Fursdon was first found in Devon at Fursdon, a historic house and farming estate.
 "From the days of Henry III, if not from an earlier period, this ancient family has resided at this place from whence the name is derived."
-CITATION[CLOSE]

 Early History of the Fursdon family

-Another 121 words (9 lines of text) covering the years 1340 and 1620 are included under the topic Early Fursdon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fursdon research.
+Another 61 words (4 lines of text) covering the years 1340, 1620 and 1638 are included under the topic Early Fursdon History in all our PDF Extended History products and printed products wherever possible.

 Fursdon Spelling Variations